 Diverse Picture Books (A list of picture books for kids.)

 Putting Racism on the Table (all 3 parts)

 Pass the Mic which is the official podcast of The Witness BCC.
 I have learned much from Jemar Tisby and Tyler Burns who are two African American Christian reformed men.
-I still have much to learn.

 Understanding Race & Reconciliation in the USA (the panel I listed as a starting point)